tlaplus/tlaplus/general/docs/current-tools.md

 `-workers` _num_ or `auto`
 Specifies the number of TLC worker threads, where `auto` means to use as many threads as there are cores on the computer.
 Without this option, TLC uses only a single worker thread.

+### Java System Properties

+In addition to command line options, TLC also uses several Java system properties to choose between different algorithms for certain tasks.
+You set a Java system property by adding it to TLC's command line via `java -Dkey=value -jar tla2tools.jar ...`.
+In particular, the following properties can improve performance when TLC is run with many worker on a large number of cores.

+`tlc2.tool.fp.FPSet.impl`
+Defines which fingerprint set implementation to use.
+For better many-core performance, pass `-Dtlc2.tool.fp.FPSet.impl=tlc2.tool.fp.OffHeapDiskFPSet`.

+`tlc2.tool.ModelChecker.BAQueue`
+If run with `-Dtlc2.tool.ModelChecker.BAQueue=true`, TLC will use the `ByteArrayQueue`, a prototype implementation that increases many-core throughput by reducing the critical section of the queue of unseen states.

 ## TLATEX
 ### Bugs